rachaelbabister/tomahawk-tactics/README.md

 - Hit or Miss on the Board

-    As detailed by the key above the game, the user is able to see whether they have hit the target by the use of an 'O', or missed by the use of an 'x'.
+    As detailed by the key above the boards, the user is able to see whether they have hit the target by the use of an 'O', or missed by the use of an 'x'.
 The 't' on the computer's target board indicates where the computer needs to hit.

     ![Hit or miss](images/features/throws-taken.jpg)